-Garardus Johannes Mulder was a chemist who lived in the 1800s.
-Now, we have learned a lot about plant and soil science since the 1800’s, but Mulder came up with a chart that gives us some insight into how the minerals used by plants as food might interact.
+We have learned a lot about plant and soil science in recent decades, but there is a chart that gives us some insight into how the minerals used by plants as food might interact.

-Before we learn how to use Mulder’s Chart, let’s review soil pH and nutrient absorption.
+Before we learn how to use this chart, let’s review soil pH and nutrient absorption.